Smooth one-dimensional topological field theories are vector bundles with connection

-A third road, related to the cobordism categories studied by Lurie~\cite{LurieTFT}, considers a topological category of paths, so that composition need only be defined up to homotopy.
+Lurie~\cite{Lurie:TFT} and Galatius--Madsen--Tillman--Weiss~\cite{GalatiusMadsenTillmannWeiss} take a different road, considering a topological category (or Segal space) of bordisms, wherein composition need only be defined up to homotopy.
 This allows one to effectively add or discard the collars with impunity since this data is contractible.
-This framework also leads to field theories that are relatively easy to work with: one can obtain a precise relationship between maps to the classifying spaces~$\B\O(k)$ and 1-dimensional topological field theories.
+Geometric structures can be incorporated as stable tangential structures, i.e., maps from bordisms to certain classifying spaces.
+This framework also leads to field theories that are relatively easy to work with: one can obtain a precise relationship between maps from $X$ to~$\B\O(k)$ and 1-dimensional topological field theories over~$X$.
 However, the price one pays is that such bundles are not smooth, but merely topological.
-By this we mean a particular space of field theories is homotopy equivalent to the space of maps from~$X$ (viewed as a topological space, not a manifold) to a classifying space of vector bundles; in particular, from this vantage the data of a connection is contractible.
+By this we mean a particular space of field theories is homotopy equivalent to the space of maps from~$X$ (viewed as a topological space, not a manifold) to the classifying space of vector bundles; in particular, from this vantage the data of a connection is contractible.
 Our search for a smooth bordism category is tantamount to asking for a differential refinement of this data.
 In the case of line bundles, such a refinement is the jumping-off point for the subject of (ordinary) differential cohomology, and one can view our undertaking as a close cousin.